simpsonst/posthack/README.md

         name: External
 ```

-With this configuration, if the environment variable `EXTERNAL_MAIL` is non-empty, the tag `External` will be added to the message as it is delivered.
+With this configuration, if the environment variable `EXTERNAL_MAIL` is non-empty, `push-imap` will add the tag `External` to the message as it is delivered.
-(Recall that `EXTERNAL_MAIL` is set by one of the `.procmailrc` configuration examples earlier.)
+(Recall how `EXTERNAL_MAIL` is set by one of the `.procmailrc` configuration examples earlier.)
 Your email user agent should be able to highlight such messages.

 # Background processing